 And, when to fire them?

-- If your clients treat you badly, don’t hesitate click that “end contract” button.
+- If your clients treat you badly, don’t hesitate to click that “end contract” button.

 - If your client violates your core value.